yinxiangshi/SMAPI/docs/technical-docs.md

 argument | purpose
 -------- | -------
-`--log-path "path"` | The relative or absolute path of the log file SMAPI should write.
 `--no-terminal` | SMAPI won't write anything to the console window.
 (Messages will still be written to the log file.)

 ### Compile flags